dltxio/idem-mobile/README.md

 #### Vai a QR code

-Instead of the user having to complete a registration process on the website or exchange, the website or exchange can ask for the IDEMs users claims via a QR code.
-The QR code speicifs
+Instead of the user having to complete a registration process on the website or exchange, the website or exchange can ask for users IDEM claims via a QR code.

 ### Via the app